 \subsection{Linear Cosserat model as a Hodge-Laplacian}

-We will show that the linear Cosserat model corresponds to a Hodge-Laplacian boundary value problem of the twisted de-Rham complex that corresponds to the elasticity complex.
-To make this statement precise, we will follow the framework of Hilbert complexes \cite{arnold2018finite} and investigate the $L^{2}$ twisted de-Rham complex with unbounded operators and its domain complex.
+We will show that the linear Cosserat model corresponds to a Hodge-Laplacian boundary value problem of the twisted de Rham complex that corresponds to the elasticity complex.
+To make this statement precise, we will follow the framework of Hilbert complexes \cite{arnold2018finite} and investigate the $L^{2}$ twisted de Rham complex with unbounded operators and its domain complex.
 The Sobolev regularity required for this purpose is slightly different from the setting in \cite{arnold2021complexes} for deriving the elasticity complex.
 The difference is similar to the situation discussed in Section \ref{sec:struct}.